 Description: The course is designed to continue the mastery of basic linguistic structures and further develop and strengthen the communication skills in modern French.
 Grammar, vocabulary, pronunciation and cultural information are organized around this purpose.
-Speaking, listening, reading and writing skills will be developed through greater usage of the target language; films, audio and online resources are utilized in addition to the book.
+Speaking, listening, reading and writing skills will be developed through greater usage of the target language; films, audio, music and online resources are utilized to enhance acquisition.